aneeshnaik/lintsampler/paper/paper.md

 # Usage

-`lintsampler` is designed with a interface that makes sampling from an input PDF straightforward.
+`lintsampler` is designed with an interface that makes sampling from an input PDF straightforward.
 For example, if you have PDF with multiple separated peaks:

 ```python
 import numpy as np